CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a tutorial or textbook chapter on API design than an actionable skill for Claude.
-It spends significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, GraphQL basics) while lacking a clear design workflow or decision-making process.
-The code examples provide some value but are incomplete and the overall document is far too verbose for its purpose.
+This skill is an extensive API design reference document rather than an efficient, actionable skill for Claude.
+It spends significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, what GraphQL is) while lacking a clear design workflow.
+The code examples are illustrative but not fully executable, and the referenced bundle files don't exist.

 Suggestions